Hyperbolic times in Minkowski space: Spacelike hyperbola

 The future hyperbola on the left panel of Fig.~\ref{fig:unit_hyperbola} seems to become ``asymptotically null.''
 The curve clearly asymptotes to the null cone and, therefore, to null infinity.
 In that sense, one could call it asymptotically null \cite{calabrese2006asymptotically, misner2006excising}.
-However, the hyperbola does not become causally null.
+However, it is important to emphasize that this is not a causal statement.
 The perception that the hyperbola becomes causally null in the asymptotic domain arises from its representation in standard coordinates.
 The global causal nature of the hyperbola cannot be discussed faithfully in standard coordinates as they are unsuitable in the asymptotic domain.
-It is evident from the Penrose diagram on the right panel of Fig.~\ref{fig:unit_hyperbola} that the future hyperbola is spacelike everywhere, including the asymptotic domain, because the curve representing the hyperbola crosses null infinity horizontally.
+It is evident from the Penrose diagram on the right panel of Fig.~\ref{fig:unit_hyperbola} that the future hyperbola is spacelike everywhere, including the asymptotic domain, because the curve representing the hyperbola intersects null infinity horizontally.
 In contrast, an asymptotically null curve has a null tangent space and is diagonal at null infinity.

 We can explicitly calculate the angle at which the hyperbola transverses null infinity \cite{zenginouglu2007conformal, kroon2017conformal}.
 The calculation is easiest in compactified null coordinates $\{U, V\}$.
-Spacelike hyperbola of radius $\tau$ satisfy
+Spacelike hyperbola of radius $\eta$ satisfy

 We calculate the angle of incidence $\alpha$ that the future hyperbola makes with the $V$-axis at the right future null infinity, $\scri^+_R=\{V=\pi/2\}$ (see Fig.~\ref{fig:unit_hyperbola}).
 An asymptotically null curve would have an angle of $0$ or $-\pi/2$.
-The graph $U(V)$ for constant values of $\tau^2$ has an angle of incidence given by
+The graph $U(V)$ for constant values of $\eta^2$ has an angle of incidence given by